The things we learned from importing Land Rover Defenders in our first year

 - Part of the fun of owning a vintage Defender is driving a RHD vehicle.
 While we understand some may be nervous about driving on the right side, you will get over that quickly.
 It’s perfectly legal in all states (we think).

 - LHD cars cost at least $10,000 more per vehicle, which most people — if they’re trying to save money importing them directly themselves — are unlikely to want to spend that extra money.

 - Read my follow-up post on Adopting A Land Rover Defender for details on what to expect from driving a vintage Land Rover Defender.

 Starting an Importing Business

 We also get a lot of more specific questions about people wanting to start an importing business:

 - I’ve grown Bishop+Rook from a small film documentary about the Land Rover Defender culture into a passion project that includes importing.
 To sustain the project, I’ve partnered with a couple friends to restore and sell a few Defenders from time to time (at a very reasonable price).
 I’m not running an empire, but I also don’t really want to help you start one yourself.
-Over the past year, we’ve probably spent 200-300 hours learning the business, getting things in perfect order, and making our share of mistakes.
+In the first year, we’ve probably spent 300-500 hours learning the business, getting things in perfect order, and making our share of mistakes.

 - If you always had a dream of owning a Defender, I’d love to help you out.
 If you come to me and ask me to teach you everything I know so you can do it as a business yourself … um … well … see above.